Hiroya-W/sequoia-moonlight.nvim/README.md

 This Neovim theme is based on the color scheme of Sequoia for VS Code.

+This plugin for Neovim created and maintained by [Hiroya-W](https://github.com/Hiroya-W).

 ## Available

 - [x] Sequoia Moonlight is supported.